D'Andre Hill: Sprinting

-Hill was born in Cincinnati, Ohio and attended Mount Healthy High School while living there.
+Hill was born in Cincinnati and attended Mount Healthy High School while living there.
 She took up track and field and quickly established herself as a sprinter.
 She won three high school state titles and was the 100 m and 200-meter dash runner-up at the 1989 USATF Junior Olympics.
 She returned to that event the following year and was again runner-up in the 100 m.

 She gained an athletic scholarship to study kinesiology at Louisiana State University and, after skipping her first year of eligibility in 1993, she began to run for the LSU Lady Tigers track and field from 1994 onwards.
 At the 1994 NCAA Women's Indoor Track and Field Championships—her first major meet—she was a finalist in both the 55-meter dash and 200 m, earning All-America honors in both.
 She began her outdoor season with runner-up finishes in the 100 m at the Penn Relays and the Southeastern Conference Championships.
 At the NCAA Women's Outdoor Track and Field Championships she shared in the NCAA title in the 4 × 100 m relay and placed third over both 100 m and 200 m.
 Her senior national debut followed at the USA Outdoor Track and Field Championships and she reached the 100 m final, coming seventh overall.

 In Hill's second year of collegiate competition, she was again finalist in both short sprints at the NCAA Indoor Championships.
 She won both the individual and relay events at the Southeastern Conference Outdoor Championships.
 Two further golds followed at the NCAA Outdoor Championships, as she helped the Lady Tigers defend their relay title and claimed her first individual collegiate title in the 100 m with a run of 11.11 seconds.
 She also managed sixth in the 200 m.
 She continued to rise in the national rankings with a fourth-place finish at the 1995 USA Outdoor Championships.
 This earned her a place on the United States relay team for the 1995 World Championships in Athletics.
 She was selected to run the heats only (being replaced by Gwen Torrence in the final) and anchored a team of Celena Mondie-Milner, Carlette Guidry-White, and Chryste Gaines to first in the qualifying heats.
 In the final the American women won the gold medal – an honor that Hill shared in as the competing alternate.